 Thus began my book giveaway adventure.
 When I have a car, each Sunday morning, 6am to noon, I set up a gazebo kindly donated by the manufacturer.
 In following years, at the Gold Coast Organic Market, I had three tables and chairs to give away as-new, positive books, audio CD's and jigsaw puzzles.
 For children, I had ‘free pets’ (soft toys), educational games, books and DVD's.
 Another table has 25 of ‘The World’s Best Books’.
 These are special books to look at, not take.
 I also leave positive magazines on the ‘cafe’ tables for people to read or take while they're having breakfast.

-The Gold Coast has a great market with lovely people and healthy food, as does Brisbane's Northey Street Market.
+The Gold Coast has a great organic market with lovely people and healthy food, as does Brisbane's Northey Street Market.

 When I can, I give educational books to small schools and hundreds of brand new books as presents in 'Spirit of Christmas' shops.
 I enjoy giving hardcover 'coffee table' picture books to Nursing Home libraries.
 I gave my superb collection of timber and wood-working books to a Brisbane 'Men's Shed'.